Jeff Lynne

-Lynne was born in Birmingham and became interested in music during his youth, being heavily inspired by the Beatles.
-He began his music career in 1963 as a member of the Andicaps, leaving the group a year later to join the Chads.
-From 1966 to 1970, Lynne was a founding member and principal songwriter for the Idle Race.
-In 1970, Lynne accepted Roy Wood's offer to join the Move, with Lynne contributing heavily to the band's last two albums.
-Later that year, Lynne and Wood disbanded the Move to form the band ELO, which was formed out of Lynne's and Wood's desire to create modern rock and pop songs with classical overtones.
-Following Wood's departure from ELO in 1972, Lynne assumed sole leadership of the band and wrote, arranged, and produced virtually all of its subsequent records.
+Born in Birmingham, Lynne became interested in music during his youth and was heavily inspired by the Beatles.
+He began his music career in 1963 as a member of the Andicaps, then left the group the next year to join the Chads.
+From 1966 to 1970, he was a founding member and principal songwriter of the Idle Race.
+In 1970, he accepted Roy Wood's offer to join the Move and was a major contributor to the band's last two albums.
+Later that year, Lynne, Wood and Bev Bevan formed the band ELO as a side project to which they intended to devote most of their energies, out of their desire to create modern rock and pop songs with classical overtones.
+Following Wood's departure from ELO in 1972, Lynne assumed sole leadership of the band and wrote, arranged and produced virtually all of its subsequent records.
 During the 1970s and 1980s, ELO released a string of top 10 albums and singles, including the band's most commercially successful album, the double album Out of the Blue (1977).
-Two ELO albums reached the top of British charts: the disco-inspired Discovery (1979) and the science fiction–themed concept album Time (1981).
-After ELO's original disbandment in 1986, Lynne released two solo albums: Armchair Theatre (1990) and Long Wave (2012).
-Additionally, he began producing various artists.
-In 1988, under the pseudonyms Otis Wilbury and Clayton Wilbury, he co-founded the supergroup Traveling Wilburys with George Harrison, Bob Dylan, Roy Orbison, and Tom Petty.
-In the 1990s, Lynne co-produced the Beatles' Anthology reunion singles from John Lennon demos, "Free as a Bird" (1995) and "Real Love" (1996).
-In 2014, Lynne reformed ELO and resumed concert touring under the name "Jeff Lynne's ELO".
+Two ELO albums reached the top of the British chart: the disco-inspired Discovery (1979) and the science fiction–themed concept album Time (1981).
+In 1986, Lynne disbanded the group after losing interest in it, though he subsequently revived it from 2000 to 2001 and again from 2014 to 2025.
 Lynne produced all fifteen ELO singles that rose to the Top 10 record charts in the UK.

-Outside of ELO, Lynne's producing credits include the UK or US Top 10 albums Cloud Nine (Harrison, 1987), Mystery Girl (Orbison, 1989), Full Moon Fever (Petty, 1989), Into the Great Wide Open (Tom Petty and the Heartbreakers, 1991), Flaming Pie (Paul McCartney, 1997), and Get Up!
+After ELO's original disbandment in 1986, he began producing for various artists.
+In 1988, under the pseudonyms Otis Wilbury and Clayton Wilbury, he co-founded the supergroup Traveling Wilburys with George Harrison, Bob Dylan, Roy Orbison and Tom Petty.
+Lynne co-produced the Beatles' Anthology reunion singles from John Lennon demos, "Free as a Bird" (1995), "Real Love" (1996) and "Now and Then" (2023).
+In 2014, Lynne re-formed ELO and resumed concert touring under the name "Jeff Lynne's ELO".
+Outside of ELO, Lynne's producing credits include the UK or US Top 10 albums Cloud Nine (Harrison, 1987), Mystery Girl (Orbison, 1989), Full Moon Fever (Petty, 1989), Into the Great Wide Open (Tom Petty and the Heartbreakers, 1991), Flaming Pie (Paul McCartney, 1997) and Get Up!
 (Bryan Adams, 2015).

-In 2014, Lynne received a star on the Birmingham Walk of Stars, and was awarded a star on the Hollywood Walk of Fame the following year.
+In 2014, Lynne received a star on the Birmingham Walk of Stars and was awarded a star on the Hollywood Walk of Fame the following year.
 He received three Ivor Novello Awards, including the award for Outstanding Services to British Music.
 In 2017, Lynne was inducted into the Rock and Roll Hall of Fame as a member of ELO, and was appointed Officer of the Order of the British Empire in 2020.